4 Best Methods to Transfer Files from Android to iPad

 USB Cable or SD Card

 At this point, you will be wondering why there is no guide on how to transfer files from Android to iPad through Bluetooth or WiFi directly.

-Apple is known to be very restrictive when it comes to wireless transfers between Apple and non-Apple devices. iPhone and iPad users are capped from using Bluetooth to transfer files to and receive files from Android or PC, with AirDrop being the only viable method for file transfer. iPad to Android Bluetooth and WiFi transfers are only available through third-party applications like AirDroid.
+Apple is known to be very restrictive regarding wireless transfers between Apple and non-Apple devices. iPhone and iPad users are capped from using Bluetooth to transfer files to and receive files from Android or PC, with AirDrop being the only viable method for file transfer. iPad to Android Bluetooth and WiFi transfers are only available through third-party applications like AirDroid Personal.
 As we stated earlier, AirDrop is a feature that is limited to iOS, iPad, and macOS devices.

-You can also turn to iTunes, but, for this, you will need a computer, apart from the USB cable For this purpose, you should follow these steps below.
-On macOS, you don't need to install iTunes (it comes preinstalled) and you may use your already existing AppleID credentials to access your iTunes account.
+You can also turn to iTunes, but for this, you will need a computer apart from the USB cable.
+For this purpose, you should follow the steps below.
+On macOS, you don't need to install iTunes (it comes preinstalled), and you may use your already existing AppleID credentials to access your iTunes account.

-After assessing all the aforementioned alternatives, it's very easy to see why AirDroid is clearly the winner of this round.
-You will still require internet access for installation and login, but, aside from that, you don't have to be permanently connected to the internet and exposed to potential hacks or viruses.
-You also don't need to trouble yourself with cables and wires, and you may be able to use AirDroid, possibly without ever having to pay a dime to access features behind a paywall.
+After assessing all the aforementioned alternatives, it's very easy to see why AirDroid Personal is clearly the winner of this round.
+You will still require internet access for installation and login, but aside from that, you don't have to be permanently connected to the internet and exposed to potential hacks or viruses.
+You also don't need to trouble yourself with cables and wires, and you may be able to use AirDroid Personal, possibly without ever having to pay a dime to access features behind a paywall.